ridiculoys/ridiculoys/README.md

 </p>

 Fun facts about me:
-- 💻 I have six years of experience in creating applications, programs, games, and websites using various programming languages.
-(Python, C, C#, Java, R, JavaScript/TyppScript, and many more
+- 💻 I have experience in creating applications, programs, games, and websites using various programming languages.
+(Python, C, C#, Java, R, JavaScript/TypeScript, etc.)

 - 🎓 I was a consistent academic awardee in the university and I have also competed and received awards in several local, national, and international competitive programming and debate competitions.